thaufi017/DOVS/README.md

 1) initialize git repo - git init
 2) check git status - git status
 3) add file to local repo - git add .
-4) check status - git status (shows all the files to be added)
+4) check status - git status (shows all the files to be commited)
 5) commit the repo - git commit -m "your message" (message can be anything)
 6) add the remote orgin - git remote add origin https://github.com/thaufi017/DOVS.git
 7) to create a new branch - git checkout -b "branchname"